 The 2010 Risk Analysis System for modeling jobs seeking models

 Welcome to the 2010 Independent Modeling Risk Analysis System.
-This is a free tutorial on how to evaluate professionals before you work for them.
+This is a free tutorial on how to evaluate professionals before you work with them.
 While this version of the Risk Analysis System, or RAS, focuses on evaluating models, this can be applied to photographers, actors, talent, modeling jobs, auditions, and just about every professional who you are considering working with.

 Please read our disclaimer before using this system.
 Anyone using the RAS assumes all risk and potential liability.
 It’s up to you, and Independent Modeling cannot be held liable for any losses which may be incurred through using this system, or by using our site.